On this page

 • count(): Return the number of items in the list, supported on both storage types.

-• at(index): Returns the item at the specified index, supported on both storage types.
+• at(index): Returns a const reference to the item at the specified index, supported on both storage types.

-• operator[]: Returns the item at the specified index, supported on both storage types.
-Returns a constant item unlike at .
+• operator[]: Returns a reference to the item at the specified index, supported on both storage types.
+Non-const access may trigger copy-on-write for shared storage.

 • replace(index,newValue): Replaces the item at the specified index with a new item, supported on both storage types.